kxiovi/nativewind_setup/README.md

   );
 }
 ```
-Now, run the following command to see "Welcome Nativewind" in blue text.
+Now, run the following command to see "Welcome to Nativewind!" in blue text.
 ```aiignore
 npx expo start
 ```